wasim-ullah/wasim-blog/content/blog/course.md

 <h2>The Free Course</h2>
 This course has been created for beginner and intermediate levels because this is what the majority needs at the moment.
 We are going to discuss design, website, advertising, social, search, video, analytics, emails, and writing from idea stage and planning to execution and optimization stages.
 Do not worry, I have my portfolio in all of them and certificates too.
-See them <a href="https://wasim.co/work/">here</a>.<br>
+See them at wasim.co/work.<br>

 <h2>My Eligibility</h2>
 Most recently, I single-handedly achieved the double in ROI in four months as compared to the previous eight months period when the entity had three resources with the double number of years of experience.<br><br>